acsone/wms/docs/deployment.md

 able to connect to both of them.
 This guide is not complete yet as the deployment process is not yet a thing.

+See also: [Automated rancher build](rancher.md) for the test instance deployment using Rancher.

 ### Docker
 ```bash
 docker login